qaisjp/go-discord-irc/README.md

 (not a full list)

 - When a Discord user's presence is "offline" or "idle", their irc puppet will have their AWAY status set.
-- IRC puppets offline for 24 hours will disconnect.
+- A Discord user offline for will disconnect from IRC after 24 hours (or whatever `cooldown_duration` you set).

 ## Gotchas